 - Magnesium: In one study, when people with migraines were given 600mg magnesium citrate for 12 weeks they experienced 40% less migraine attacks and the severity and duration of migraines were also reduced.
 Those taking the magnesium also required less pain killers.
 In another study, magnesium was compared to some heavy hitting drugs used to prevent migraines, and magnesium was found to be just as effective.
 Beware: this is a relatively high dose of magnesium, and can cause loose stools!

 - Butterbur: This is an herb, also known as Petasites hybridus, that has been used prophylactically for migraines.
-This study found that 50mg twice daily, over 12 weeks, reduced the frequency of migraines by 60%, and the best part, there were no side-effects noted.
+This study found that 50mg twice daily, over 12 weeks, reduced the frequency of migraines by 60%.
+The best part is, there were no side-effects noted.

 - Vitamin B2: This vitamin, at doses of around 400mg, has been shown to reduce headache frequency and the use of painkillers, again with very few adverse effects.

 - Melatonin: Melatonin is not just used for sleep anymore.
 It has been shown to be effective in pain syndromes, fertility, depression and many other conditions.
 It has also been shown to reduce migraines.
-This is a safe and effective treatment option that may help to reduce frequency of migraines, and also impact deep sleep – which can benefit so many other health concerns.
+This is a safe and effective treatment option that may help to reduce frequency of migraines, and also impact deep sleep.
+This can benefit so many other health concerns.

 - Chaste Tree: If your migraines only come premenstrually, or the week before your period, 20mg of chaste tree daily for 3 cycles, has been shown to decrease headaches and other PMS symptoms, so it’s a win-win for those suffering with PMS.

 - Acupuncture: if you’re interested in giving acupuncture a go, you need to know that one treatment won’t cut it.
-But research shows that regular acupuncture, once weekly for 2 months and then once monthly for 4 months can significantly reduce the amount of headaches you get…and it may even be more effective than meds!
+But research shows that regular acupuncture, once weekly for 2 months and then once monthly for 4 months can reduce the amount of headaches you get.
+It may even be more effective than meds!

 Natural ways to TREAT a headache: